edudnyk/SheeKit/README.md

 ### CocoaPods

-If your project uses CocoaPods, add the pod to any applicable test targets in your Podfile:
+If your project uses CocoaPods, add the pod to any applicable targets in your Podfile:

 ```ruby
 target 'MyApp' do